eatthatpie/cosuno-recruitment-task/README.md

 - The solution should be implemented fast.
 - We want this to be scalable and extendable -- let's consider more domain driven approach.
-- We don't need to use GraphQL at this state, but it should be easy to make a transition to such interface in the future.
+- We don't need to use GraphQL at this stage, but it should be easy to make a transition to such interface in the future.
-- Due to given time span there's no need to use sophisticated full-text search engines that would require further research or selected database driver mechanisms available out of the box.
-That is as long as general specs about the app are met.
+- Due to given time span there's no need to use sophisticated full-text search engines that would require further research or some database driver mechanisms even available out of the box.
+Of course, as long as general specs about the app are met.
-- We don't need to handle pagination as long as it is clear how we could handle that.
+- We don't need to handle pagination as long as it is clear how we could do that in the future.

 ### Questions

-- **Why not GraphQL already and how to transition to it later?** The data passed between backend and frontend is not that complicated and so there is no need for GraphQL.
-Since the only thing that defines REST on the backend are controllers, if we wanted to use GraphQL we could add another endpoint, handle it with resolvers and each of them could do what controllers (or request handlers if you like) are doing now -- execute the use case and map the data.
+- **Why not GraphQL already and how to transition to it later?** The data passed between backend and frontend is not complex so there is no need for GraphQL.
+Since the only thing that defines REST on the backend are controllers, if we wanted to use GraphQL we could add another endpoint, handle it with resolvers that could do what controllers (or request handlers if you like) are doing now -- execute the use case and map the data.
 - **Do you even know GraphQL**?
 Yup, checkout my latest project that was using GQL on both sides (BE & FE): https://github.com/eatthatpie/covid-gauss
 - **What is `use-cases` catalog?** I wanted to point out use cases explicitly.
-Of course I could have a bunch of services and call that use cases, but the way I've chosen helps me to understand the business layer better.
+Of course, I could have a bunch of services and call that a use case, but the way I've chosen helps me understand the business layer better.
 - **How about security?** There's not much about that, maybe besides basic `helmet` usage and basic CORS.
 What we should do more for sure is to prevent XSS attacks by escaping dangerous strings passed via requests.

 ### What would I do if I had more time